 A co-sponsor must meet all of the following eligibility requirements:

 The joint sponsor ensures that you, the intending immigrant, will have enough financial support not to become a public charge.
-These are the joint sponsor’s responsibilities:
+Joint sponsors have three main responsibilities.

 The co-sponsor is equally responsible as your sponsoring spouse for financially supporting you.
 Financial support means, along with your primary sponsor, they are responsible for maintaining a minimum annual income of at least 125% of the Federal Poverty Guidelines.
 However, they are not responsible for your taxes or private debt, such as credit card bills or rent.
 They are also not responsible for any of your encounters with law enforcement.